MicrosoftDocs/cpp-docs/docs/ide/add-interface-definition-library-method-wizard.md

   The data type returned by the method.
 The standard way to return error codes from methods defined in an interface is with a `HRESULT`.

-  The following table describes the different kinds of interfaces that you can add method to, and the allowable return types for methods defined on those interfaces.
-For dual and custom interfaces, the return type must be `HRESULT`.
-The UI won't allow you to change this return type.
+  The following table describes the different kinds of interfaces that you can add a method to, and the allowed return type.
+For dual and custom interfaces, the return type must be `HRESULT` and the wizard won't allow you to change it.

   |Interface kind|Return type|
   |--------------------|-----------------|